International Dental Public Health

 - Fieldwork Research Project

-- Observational work and practical activities in primary care units through an international field trip
+Teaching is through lectures, student-led seminars, tutorials, independent study, dissertation, problem-solving activities, observational work and practical activities in primary care units through an international field trip.

 2 years full-time